-Taking these achievements into account, how is it possible in 2019 that the European Commission called for the construction of "solid borders"?
-In fact, the notion of a "Europe without borders" stems from a misinterpretation and mystification of the objectives of European integration.
-The European Commission increasingly linked the model of a "Europe without borders" to the ideal of a European Federation (Wassenberg 2022, 422).
-When presenting his White Paper on the implementation of the Single Market (European Commission 1985), Delors focused on eliminating "all internal European economic frontiers".
+It was not until the mid-1980s that the objective of a free mobility of people, services, and capital (Warlouzet 2019, 258-259).
+This project was launched in 1985 by the new president of the European Commission, Jacques Delors, and for the first time put an emphasis on the the mobility of people.
+Nevertheless, the interest in human mobility was economic, since it essentially aimed of production in the EEC (Thielemann & Armstrong 2012, 160).
+The Schengen Agreement in 1985 added a political dimension by emphasizing the movement of Taking these achievements into account, how is it possible in 2019 that the European Commission called people.
+At first in 1984, it was an initiative taken by a small number of Member States (France, Germany, and for the construction of "solid borders"?
+In fact, the the three Benelux countries) in response to a series of notion of a "Europe without borders" stems from a strikes by Italian and French border control officers, who misinterpretation and mystification of the objectives of European integration.
+The European Commission had complained about the ever-increasing workload at the border, and following a lorry drivers' strike.
+On increasingly linked the model of a "Europe without June 14, 1985, with the intention of facilitating the free borders" to the ideal of a European Federation movement of goods, the leaders of those five member (Wassenberg 2022, 422).
+When presenting his White states sailed on the Princess Marie-Astrid boat on the Paper on the implementation of the Single Market Moselle River near the small town of Schengen where (European Commission 1985), Delors focused on eliminating "all internal European economic frontiers".
 However, Delors was also a convinced federalist, and his main goal was not the Single Market per se but two broader projects, the monetary union and the political union.
 These projects were negotiated at the Intergovernmental Conference in 1991 and 1992 leading to the signature of the Maastricht Treaty.
 The myth of a "Europe without borders" was born by suggesting that the implementation of the internal market by 1992, which coincided with creation of the European Union (EU), would also accomplish the European Federation.